Weeble

-Weebles is a range of children's roly-poly toys that originated in 1971 by the US toy company Playskool.
-They are egg-shaped, so tipping one causes a weight located at the bottom-center to be raised.
-Once released, the Weeble is restored by gravity to an upright position.
+Weebles are a range of children's roly-poly toys that was introduced in 1971 by the United States toy company Playskool, then a subsidiary of Milton Bradley Company.
+The toy brand is currently owned and marketed by Hasbro as part of the Playskool brand since 1984, when Hasbro acquired Milton Bradley.

+The Weebles are egg-shaped toys designed with a weighted bottom-center.
+When tilted, the center of mass is raised, and upon release, gravity returns the toy to its original upright position.
 Weebles have been designed with a variety of shapes, including some designed to look like people or animals.

 The catchphrase "Weebles wobble, but they don't fall down" was used in advertising during their rise in popularity in the 1970s and during successive relaunches in the early 2000s.
-The line was coined by advertising executive Walter Cohen at Benton & Bowles when he and his partner Bernard Most were assigned to the account in 1971.
+The line was coined by advertising executive J. Mitchell Reed in his Madison Ave Office.

-The pair (as the creative team Bernie & Walter) used the phrase when they created the first TV commercials for the new product.

-The Weebles 1971–2011 Price Guide and Index lists and shows every Weeble model made over the preceding 40 years.
-There are 116 Weebles in total (83 regular; 21 peelable; 12 tumbling) including all egg-shaped sizes and variations made during 1971–1983.
-In 2011, Hasbro started making a new line of larger egg-shaped Weebles and had produced 42 new Weebles as of July 2011.

-A wide range of accessories was available for the Weebles, including vehicles, buildings and furniture.
-Some sets had themes, such as the Weebles circus set.

-In the United Kingdom, Weebles were manufactured and marketed by Airfix under licence from 1973 onwards.
+In the United Kingdom, Weebles were manufactured and marketed by Airfix under licence from 1973 until Airfix's collapse in 1981.

+In 2023, PlayMonster acquired an international licence from Hasbro to manufacture and sell Weebles.

 Design principle

-Weeble is shaped like an egg—in order for the physics principles to work as intended, the shape must have a bottom which is a more or less smooth (unfaceted) hemisphere (to allow the Weeble to roll) and from the central vertical axis the shape must be nearly cylindrically symmetrical (that is, any plane cut through the vertical axis line must produce close to the same profile).
+Weeble is shaped like an egg.
+In order for it to work as intended, the shape must have a bottom which is a more or less smooth (unfaceted) hemisphere (to allow the Weeble to roll) and from the central vertical axis the shape must be nearly cylindrically symmetrical (that is, any plane cut through the vertical axis line must produce close to the same profile).
 Next, the shape must be filled with two basic types of unmixed solids, and the volume of the lighter solid must be greater than that of the heavier solid.
 Next, the overall shape must have constant positive curvature.
 Next, the relationship between the heavy solid and the light solid must be such that any orientation of the object off of the vertical axis line must cause the object's centroid to raise and to become offset.
 Lastly, the object must have only one position in which it can achieve stable mechanical equilibrium.

-Combining these characteristics produces a basic Weeble.
-In theory, it is not possible to have a Weeble with a centroid that is too low to achieve a stable mechanical equilibrium.